-Mr Ashok K. Kantha is an Honorary Fellow and former Director (2017- 22) of the Institute of Chinese Studies, Delhi on 31st March 2017.
-He is also a Distinguished Fellow at Vivekananda International Foundation, New Delhi; and Chair of the Core Group on China of the Confederation of Indian Industry.
+Mr Ashok K. Kantha is an Honorary Fellow and former Director (2017- 22) of the Institute of Chinese Studies, New Delhi; a Distinguished Fellow at Vivekananda International Foundation, New Delhi; and Chair of the Core Group on China of the Confederation of Indian Industry.

 M V Rappai is a Delhi based security analyst specializing in Asian Strategic issues.
 He worked with the Ministry of Defence, Govt. of India and later on joined the IDSA as a Research Fellow (1996 - 2002).
 He is currently associated with the Institute of Chinese Studies, Delhi and has published chapters in books and articles in reputed journals and newspapers.
 Rappai holds a P G Diploma in Chinese language from the School of Foreign Languages, Govt. of India, New Delhi.View Full Bio

 Santosh Pai, has been offering legal services to clients in the India-China corridor since 2010.
 His areas of interest include Chinese investments in India, India-China comparative law and policy, cross-cultural negotiations and board governance.
 He holds a B.A., LL.B.
 (Hons.) degree from NLSIU, Bangalore, LL.M.
 (Chinese law) from Tsinghua University, Beijing and an MBA from Vlerick University, Belgium (Peking University campus).
 His manuscript "Practical Guide on Investing in India for Chinese investors" has been translated into Chinese and published by China Law Press.
 Santosh is currently a partner at Link Legal, an Indian law firm.
 He is a member of CII's Core Group on China, teaches two courses on India-China business at IIM Shillong and volunteers at NGOs in his free time.View Full Bio